-If the Veteran you’re caring for was seriously injured in the line of duty on or after September 11, 2001, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance to Family Caregivers.
+If the Veteran you are caring for sustained or aggravated a serious injury (or illness) in the line of duty in the active military, naval or air service during any service era, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance to Family Caregivers.

 CHAMPVA is always the second payer to Medicare.
 Here are some requirements you need to know:

-If you’re under 65 years old, you’re eligible for CHAMPVA if you meet both of the requirements below.
+If you’re under 65 years old, you’re eligible for CHAMPVA if you meet both of these requirements.

-- Have both Medicare Parts A and B, and
+- You have both Medicare Parts A and B, and

 If you’re 65 years old or older, you’re eligible for CHAMPVA if you’re eligible for Medicare.
 If you turned 65 before June 5, 2001, and you’re entitled to either Medicare Part A or B, you’ll also need to enroll in Medicare Part B to be eligible for CHAMPVA.